Qin Shi Huang: Names

-The rulers of Qin had styled themselves kings from the time of King Huiwen in 325 BC.
+The rulers of the state of Qin had styled themselves kings from the time of King Huiwen in 325 BC.
 Upon his ascension, Zheng became known as the King of Qin or King Zheng of Qin.
-This title made him the nominal equal of the rulers of Shang and of Zhou, the last of whose kings had been deposed by King Zhaoxiang of Qin in 256 BC.
+This title made him the nominal equal of the rulers of Shang and Zhou, the last of whose kings had been deposed by King Zhaoxiang of Qin in 256 BC.